mahmoudsedek/Currency_Exchange_Rates_API/README.md

 # Currency_Exchange_Rates_API

-This repo aims to retrieve some currencies exchange rates from the "openexchangerate" API.
+This repo aims to retrieve some currencies exchange rates from the "https://openexchangerates.org/" API.

 # Architecture Description
     1.api_configs.py contains some configs related the API, base currency, symbols, and decimal precision for saved data